-The Shiguai (1961-1990, 1100 m elevation at 4046N and 11023.5E) and Hohhot (1951-2001, 1063 m elevation at 4049N and 11141'E) meteorological stations were used in the tree-ring climatic response analysis since they are located nearest to the sampling sites and have no missing data.
+Considering that it is the nearest to the sampling site and here or missing data, the Shiguai (1961-1990, 1100 m elevation at 4046N and 11023.5E) and Hohhot (1951-2001, 1063 m elevation at 4049N and 1114/E) meteorological stations were used in the tree-ring climatic response analysis.
 Homogeneity was tested by both double-mass analysis, a graphical technique (Kohler 1949) and the Mann-Kendall (Mann 1945) statistical method.
 Baotou (1951- 2001) station was used as reference.
-The test was done by using computer programs in the Dendrochronology Program Library (http://web.ngdc.noaa.gov/paleo/softlib.html).
-The results show that Shiguai and Hohhot have no inhomogeneity.
+The test was done by using computer programs in the Dendrochronology Program Library (http://web.ngdc.noaa.gov/paleo/softlib.hl).
+The results show that Shiguai and Hohhot have no inhomogeneit).
 Figure 3 shows the seasonal distribution of precipitation for three stations.
 It should be noted that the Shiguai station was removed in 1991.

 Figure 3.
-Average monthly precipitation values fkom the Shiguai(●), Hohhot(■) and Baotou(▲) meteorological stations in the region of the sampling sites.
+Average monthly precipitation values from the Shiguai(•), of the sampling sites.

+Hohhot(■) and Baotou(▲) meteorological stations in the region

-Iden cation of Climate Response
+Identification of Climate Response

-Ecological site observations and comparison with instrumental rainfall records (see below) indicate that the ring widths in the site are sensitive to precipitation variation.
-The typical growing season in this area is fkom late-March to early October (Inner Mongolia Forest Agency 1995).
-In this study, we used non-overlapping 10-day mean temperature and total precipitation data from the prior September to current October fiom both Shiguai and Hohhot stations.
+Ecological site observations and comparison with instrumental rainfall records

+(see below) indicate that the ring widths in the site are sensitive to precipitation variation.
+The typical growing season in this area is from late-March to early October (Inner Mongolia Forest Agency 1995).

+In this study, we used non-overlapping 10-day mean temperature and total precipitation data from the prior September to current October from both Shiguai and Hohhot stations.

-The correlation function analysis results indicate that tree-ring width shows a weak response to temperature and a strong response to precipitation.
-Tree growth is especially influenced by precipitation fiom February to early-July (July 10) at WD, and February to mid-July (July 20) at LM (Table 2).
-The correlation between the chronology fiom WD and total precipitation fiom February to early-July (July 10) is significant, with r=0.60 (N=30, p<0.0001, t =3.97).
-Meanwhile, The correlation coefficient between the chronology from LM and total precipitation fiom February to mid-July (July 20) is also significant with r=0.63 (N=50, p<0.0001, t =5.62) (Table 2).
+The correlation function analysis results indicated that tree-ring width shows a weak response to temperature and a strong response to precipitation.
+Tree growth is especially influenced by precipitation from February to early-July (July 10) at WD, and February to mid-July (July 20) at LM (Table 2).
+The correlation between the chronology from WD and total precipitation from February to early-July (July 10) is significant, with r=0.60 (N=30, p<0.0001, t =3.97).
+Meanwhile, the correlation between the chronology from LM and total precipitation from February to mid-July (July 20) is also significant with r=0.63 (N=50, p<0.0001, t =5.62) (Table 2).

 Table 2.
-The correlation between observed precipitation and ring width indices

-The time period fiom February to July (early or mid) could be acceptable.
-Beyond the statistical high value of correlation (r=0.60~0.63) there is basis of the physiological explanation.
-In such an arid region the relationship between tree growth and spring and early summer precipitation can be described as a linear correlation before the rainfall increases to a great amount in a short time period (for example, more than 100 mm rainfall could fall in one day during monsoon-related flooding).
-In the spring and early summer when temperature rises, the trees need more watel.
-Higher precipitation amounts, partly attribute to the frontal movement of the East Asia Monsoon, could cause a wide ring.
-On the contrary, if water decreases tree growth could slow down, producing a narrow ring.
+The correlation between observed precipitation and ring width indices ala early summer precipitation can be described the linear correlation before the rainfall increased to a great amount in a short time period (for example, more than 100 mm in one day could be monsoon-related flooding).
+In the spring and early summer when temperature rises, the tree needs more water for its fast growing.
+More water (precipitation), partly attribute to the frontal movement of the East Asia Monsoon, could cause a wide ring; if water decreases, tree growth could slow down, producing a narrow ring.
 In the flood season, however, the correlation between precipitation and ring width becomes less significant and has a non-linear relationship (Shao and Wu 1994).
 Meteorological research demonstrated that the great amount of rainfall (flooding) occurs during the period of late July to early-August (July 21 to August 10) in Hohhot region (Wang 1997).